lldap/lldap/example_configs/bootstrap.md

 ## Config files

-Config files can be as one JSON file with nested JSON top-level values as several JSON files.
 There are two types of config files: [group](#group-config-file-example) and [user](#user-config-file-example) configs.
+Each config file can be as one JSON file with nested JSON top-level values as several JSON files.

 ### Group config file example